ceedee666/online-lecture-setup/README.md

 The following list contains my requirements that where the basis for selecting the tools below.
 In order to be able to reuse at least parts of my existing lecture content, I need the ability to

-1. record and stream the screen of my iPad
+1. Record and stream the screen of my iPad
-1. use GoodNotes and the Apple Pencil for presenting my slides
+1. Use GoodNotes and the Apple Pencil for presenting my slides
-1. switch between slides and different software tools (e.g. process modelling software, SAP GUI or an IDE)
+1. Switch between slides and different software tools (e.g. process modelling software, SAP GUI or an IDE)
-1. switch between different screens (e.g. video only, video and slides, slides only)
+1. Switch between different screens (e.g. video only, video and slides, slides only)
-1. draw and point on the screen (e.g. to highlight features of a software)
+1. Draw and point on the screen (e.g. to highlight features of a software)

 ## Software